RaZerPredatorX/SparklyTheme/README.md

 Access this link https://github.com/Lightcord/Lightcord/releases and download the latest stable release for your platform (**must be the installer unless you know what you're doing**).
 After it's downloaded just open the executable and it will install everything automatically.

-After the client installation is done you should now have a shortcut on your Desktop called ***LightDiscord***, you don't need to have the original Discord open in order to use it, you can even unninstall the original one and just use the standalone client we just installed.
+After the client installation is done you should now have a shortcut on your Desktop called ***LightDiscord***, you don't need to have the original Discord open in order to use it, you can even uninstall the original one and just use the standalone client we just installed.

 # Installation of the Theme